Expected value of sample information calculations for risk prediction model development: Introduction

 However, uncertainty can never be entirely eliminated.
-Procuring more samples for model development is expected to reduce, but not eliminate, prediction uncertainty (\citealp{Greenland_2000}).
-As such, the EVPI puts an upper limit on the expected gain from future validation studies.
-In decision theory, the expected value of sample information (EVSI) quantifies the potential value of collecting additional data to inform a specific research design (\citealp{Claxton_1999}; \citealp{Willan_Briggs_2006}).
-In health policy-making, EVSI has been applied to quantify the expected utility (net benefit) gain from conducting a clinical trial of a given design and sample size (\citealp{Ades_2004}).
-Such expected gain can be juxtaposed with the costs of the trial to optimize the sample size (\citealp{Willan_2012}).
+Procuring more samples for model development is expected to reduce, but not eliminate, prediction uncertainty.
+As such, the EVPI puts an upper limit on the expected gain from future development studies.
+In decision theory, the expected value of sample information (EVSI) quantifies the potential value of collecting additional data to inform a specific research design \citep{Claxton_1999,Willan_Briggs_2006}.
+In health policy-making, EVSI has been applied to quantify the expected utility (net benefit) gain from conducting a clinical trial of a given design and sample size \citep{Ades_Lu_Claxton_2004}.

-The EVSI has recently been proposed for the validation phase of a model (evaluating the performance of a pre-specified model in a new population without changing its structure [\citealp{Sadatsafavi_2023_ar}]).
-To the best of our knowledge, it has not yet been applied to the development phase of such models .
-Recent best practice standards recommend for not splitting the available data into development and validation, and instead use all the data for development [\citealp{Collins_2024}].
-As well, in many instances where a model is being validated in a new population, some form of model updating will be required (ranging from changing the intercept, to refitting the model in the new population [\citealp{Binuya_2022}]).
-These mean in many practical instances, the investigators need to assess the NB of their model in the same data that is used to fit or update the model.
-As such, informing sample size calculations for model development around NB is a relevant pursuit.
+The EVSI has recently been proposed for the validation phase of a model, where it quantifies the expected NB gain by reducing uncertainty in our estimation of the NB of a pre-specified model in a new population \citep{Sadatsafavi_2025}.
+To the best of our knowledge, it has not yet been applied to the development phase of such models, where the sample is used for model fitting and NB loss occurs because of the discrepancy between the fitted model and the correct model that maps predictors to the correct conditional probability of outcome risk.
+A particular utility of EVSI calculations in this context is at the end of the development phase of a model, where a decision needs to be made whether procuring more development data is required, or the model should move on to the next phase (e.g., validation or impact analysis).
+In addition to the development phase of a model, in many instances when a model is validated in a new population, some form of model updating will be required ranging from changing the intercept, to refitting the model in the new population \citep{Binuya_2022}.
+This means in many practical instances, the investigators need to assess the NB of their model in the same data that is used to fit or update the model.
+As such, EVSI calculations for model development can have wide applicability.

 The objective of this paper is to define EVSI for this context and propose algorithms for its computation.
 The rest of this paper is organized as follows.
 Section \ref{sec2} contains context and notations, method and main findings of the paper.
 Section \ref{sec3} includes the numerical results of our simulation study as well as evaluation of our method on a real dataset.
 Finally, Section \ref{sec4} contains our conclusions and discussion.